Skip to article frontmatterSkip to article content

 23.13 Estimating IRFs in Python

-We now estimate impulse responses using Python.
+We now estimate impulse responses using a financial VAR system.

 import yfinance as yf